Divyasnj/hr_interview/hr.md

 “During a project, I faced issues integrating the frontend with the backend.
 I analyzed the problem, referred to documentation, debugged the APIs, and fixed the data flow.
 This experience improved my debugging skills and taught me the importance of clear API design.”

+### “As a fresher, my primary focus is learning and gaining practical experience.
+I’m open to a salary that is in line with the company’s standards and industry norms.
+I’m confident that as I prove my skills, the compensation will grow accordingly.”

 🔟 Do you have any questions for us?

 Ask at least one 👇